-Singapore to Begin Goods and Sales Tax Increase from January 2023
+Singapore Goods and Sales Tax Will Increase by 1% from January 2023

-Singapore will begin increasing its GST from January 1, 2023, from seven percent to eight percent.
+Singapore will increase its GST from January 1, 2023, from seven percent to eight percent.

 Despite increasing inflation, the government has stated that it will continue with the increase as planned.